The Best Place To Disappear Abroad

 Most of the market here is for houses rather than apartments, which are rare here.
-I did see one apartment for sale, a small, two-bedroom unit for US$75,000.
+I did see one apartment for sale, a small, two-bedroom unit.
 The size was 50 square meters (538 square feet), and it was located just one block from the square.
 I think the houses in Treinta y Tres are a better value and more liquid.

 And Treinta y Tres is not a good market for buying a home for the purpose of renting it out… at least not if you expect a good return.